erichelgeson/BlueSCSI-Updater/README.md

 Allow you to upgrade an existing BlueSCSI that has a USB boot loader or load the USB boot loader on a BlueSCSI.

-To use, click on the green Code button above, and "Download Zip"

 It's current form is a set of scripts to help you update.
 We hope to make this entirly self contained and more fool proof in future updates.

 Please report issues, bugs, fixes here to make it better!

+# Usage

-## Do I have a compatible BlueSCSI?
+## Step 0: Do you have a compatible BlueSCSI?

 ### Does your BlueSCSI have a USB Bootloader installed?